 On October 16th, 2010 I will be at The Downtown Bookstore in Owen Sound, Ontario for their “independents day” event signing copies of Animythical Tales

 My short story collection, Animythical Tales, was published in 2010 by Fantastic Books, an imprint of Gray Rabbit Publishing.

-The collection contains ten short stories (7 previously published in such venues as Realms of Fantasy, Fantasy Magazine and Writers of the Future XXII).
-One of the stories was the Regional Winner (for Canada & the Caribbean) in the 2007 Commonwealth Short Story Competition.
-Another placed third in the 2005 Writers of the Future Contest and a third won a Black Quill Award (Editor’s Choice: Best Dark Scribble category).
+The collection contains ten short stories (seven previously published in such venues as Realms of Fantasy, Fantasy Magazine, and Writers of the Future XXII).
+One of the stories was named the Regional Winner (for Canada & the Caribbean) in the 2007-2008 Commonwealth Short Story Competition.
+Another placed third in the 2005 Writers of the Future Contest, and a third won a Black Quill Award (Editor’s Choice: Best Dark Scribble category).
 The Introduction is by World Fantasy Award-winning editor, Forrest Aguirre.
-My editor, Douglas Cohen has posted the news on his blog here.
-SFScope reported the news here.

 To see the Table of Contents, along with a brief description of each story and its publication history, click here.